Developer-Student-Clubs-VSSUT-Burla/ASJ_NGO_app/README.md

 The organizer gets access to create, edit and update personal credentials as well as manage information regarding her/his NGO.<br>

 Volunteer: A volunteer gets in to browse information about different NGOs listed in sorted manner according to the location.This view has two features
-Chat Support/Helpdesk- This helps the volunteer to resolve any kind of queries.
+Chat Support/Helpdesk- This helps the volunteer to resolve any kind of queries.<br>
-Contribute- This feature allows the volunteer to fill in personal details and submit an application for contribution.<br>
+Contributor- This feature allows the volunteer to fill in personal details and submit an application for contribution.<br>

 <h4>FUNCTIONALITY AND CONCEPTS USED</h4>